Children

 Our underlying premise is the axiom that each human owns himself.
 Therefore the self–ownership right takes effect when a human being begins to live.
 Therefore to determine when the right becomes operative we need to know when human life starts.

 There are differences of opinion about that.
-On this site we’ll choose a premise that is rational, and it is that a human becomes a human at birth, though not before; because before birth, the developing baby is manifestly a part of the mother’s body.
+We will choose a premise that is rational, and it is that a human becomes a human at birth, though not before; because before birth, the developing baby is manifestly a part of the mother’s body.
 The mother is a human with full rights to dispose as she wishes of her own life and body; ergo, the foetus can have no such rights independent of hers — whereas after birth he has a separate life, therefore he can, therefore he does.
-Below, we’ll explore some of the implications of this premise that even a newborn baby has full self-ownership rights as a human being.
+Below, we’ll explore some of the implications of this premise that even a newborn baby has full self–ownership rights as a human being.

 Upbringing